Templarian/ModernIcons/README.md

         icon-name.scale-240_contrast-white.svg
 ```

+## Color Pallet

+The color pallet is sampled from all the icons used in all the Universal Applications.

 # License

 Coming Soon... something open source that retains the 'Modern Icons' naming, but allows Individual and Commercial use.